 In this scenario, only two attestations (or quotes) are needed to attest to both the VM and the VMM/services.
 Here, we assume that the vTPM comes with information in a credential—which might be the main vEC, or might be a specialized credential—associating the vTPM’s root key or identity key with a particular underlying pPlatform, and providing a pointer to a separate interface—normally a network-visible Attestation Manager VM—where the appraiser can go to obtain attestation data about the underlying VMM of the VM.
 This credential must, of course, be signed with a key that itself is certified by a known authority, or is a known authority; and must include information which cryptographically identifies the pTPM associated with the pPlatform (normally an AIK public key).

 The appraiser in this scenario would perform a normal vTPM quote request protocol, then refer to the credential pointer, and follow up with an attestation request for the pTPM, via the Attestation Manager.
 Note that we must provide the appraiser with a mechanism by which they can cryptographically verify the association between the pTPM and vTPM; this might be via the vTPM’s normal certificates (if the AIK used to perform the quote is also used to certify the VFK, for example), or might be via an Attestation Manager mechanism which extends vTPM and Virtual Platform identifying information (such as public keys or measurements) into a resettable pTPM PCR.
-In the second case, of course, the request to the Attestation Manager must include identifying information about the virtual platform; this identifying information should be cryptographically bound to the vTPM (e.g. a vTPM key), to prevent untrustworthy A from claiming that it is actually trustworthy B.
+In the second case, of course, the request to the Attestation Manager must include identifying information about the virtual platform; this identifying information should be cryptographically bound to the vTPM (e.g. a vTPM key), to prevent untrustworthy vPlatform A from claiming that it is actually trustworthy vPlatform B.

 Deep Quote Command Description (informative)